davidmiheev/dsa-templates/docs/source/binary_search.rst

 Binare search: Version 1
 ------------------------

-Most basic and elementary form of Binary Search
+Most basic and elementary form of Binary Search.
 Search Condition can be determined without comparing to the element's neighbors (or use specific elements around it).
 No post-processing required because at each step, you are checking to see if the element has been found.
 If you reach the end, then you know the element is not found